Jamia Tur Rasheed: History

-Sub Institutions
+Sub-institutions

 The "Jamia Umm Habībah lil-Banāt", "Jamia Hafsa lil-Banāt", "Al-Bairuni Girls Secondary School" and "Karachi Institute of Management and Sciences (KIMS)" run under the Jamia Tur Rasheed where girls study traditional Islamic sciences along with the secular classes.
 The Jamia also runs "Al-Bairuni Model Secondary School" and Intermediate College, both approved and accredited by the Government of Sindh.

 JTR Media house

 The seminary has a media house, based on its three-vision slogan, "Education, Broadcast and Service".
 The seminary aims to start an educational web channel and a Satellite TV channel.